kparc/pf/README.md

 > why `int-conversion` warning is suppressed?

-it is only suppressed in `pf.h`, not in your code. ptr-to-ULL warning is safe to be ignored, no lossy casts are taking place.
+it is only suppressed in `pf.h`, not in your code. ptr-to-ULL cast warning is safe to ignore, no lossy casts are taking place.

 > why this software is written this way?